dpmango/gulp-starter-pack/README.md

 # Gulp Starter Pack
-Gulp starter package to use with PostCss or sass, pug, autoprefixer, compile bootstrap, minify assets and perform other common front-end tasks.
+Gulp starter package to use with PostCss or sass, pug, autoprefixer, babel, compile bootstrap, minify assets and perform other common front-end tasks.

 ## Getting stated
 __Development:__